canjs/can-stache-bindings/docs/two-way.md

 - If the viewModel value is `defined` and the scope is `undefined`, scope will be set to the viewModel value.
 - If the viewModel value is `undefined` and the scope is `not undefined`, viewModel will be set to the scope value.
 - If both the viewModel and scope are `not undefined`, viewModel will be set to the scope value.

+## Use

+See [can-stache-bindings#Keepaparentandchildinsync Keep a parent and child in sync].